OsloMet Quantum Hub

 What is quantum computing?

-Quantum computing is radically different from classical computing, and this has both its benefits and drawbacks.
-It is theoretically possible to solve a given problem using either a classical or a quantum computer, but the time it takes can be dramatically different.
+Quantum computing is radically different from traditional, “classical” computing.
 There are certain problems and algorithms that are practically impossible to solve using classical computers, no matter how large or fast.
-Some of these problems can be solved faster using quantum computers (known as quantum supremacy).
+Some of these problems can be solved much faster using quantum computers; this is referred to as as quantum supremacy.

-The quantum computers have two and three qubits, respectively, and will be actively used in the research on a practical application and limits of noisy intermediate-scale quantum computers.
-These are most likely the types of quantum computers that we will see develop enormously in the coming years.
+The quantum computers have two and three qubits, respectively, and they will be actively used in the research on a practical application and limits of noisy intermediate-scale quantum computers.

 Teaching, research and supervision